tiltowait/botch/README.md

 # Botch

-Botch is a WIP Discord bot for playing Vampire: The Masquerade (V20) games.
-It features a dice roller incorporating character traits (so you can type `Strength + Brawl` instead of a non-descriptive number, *a la* my other bot, [Inconnu](https://github.com/tiltowait/inconnu)), plus character stats tracking and, for premium supporters, image uploads.
+Botch is a pair of Discord bots (called Botch and Beat) for playing *Vampire: The Masquerade* and *Vampire: The Requiem* games over Discord.
+They feature a dice roller incorporating character traits (so you can type `Strength + Brawl` instead of a non-descriptive number, *a la* my other bot, [Inconnu](https://github.com/tiltowait/inconnu)), plus character stats tracking and, for premium supporters, image uploads.

-Botch is being designed from the ground up to be modular and extensible, meaning it can eventually expand to other World of Darkness—and Chronicles of Darkness!—game lines, depending on community interest.
+Botch is being designed from the ground up to be modular and extensible, meaning it can eventually expand to other World/Chronicles of Darkness game lines, depending on community and personal interest.

 ## Current status

-Botch is currently in private beta available to supporters.
+Botch is currently in beta on the [official server](https://discord.gg/QHnCdSPeEE).
 After a short testing period, it will open to all users on The Second City (link above).
 For general release, [check the milestone](https://github.com/tiltowait/botch/milestone/2) to see current progress.

 **Need a bot now?** Check out [[Tzimisce]](https://tzimisce.app) for a basic X20 Wod/CofD dice bot without character tracking features.
 Or add [Inconnu](https://inconnu.app) for a fully-featured V5 dice bot and character manager.